hopr/hopr/doc/readme.md

 Therefore, typing `SIM` the usual way results in the text `sim` but holding `S` and typing `IM` gives the numbers `81`.

+### Features

+Hopr relies on the order of press and release events to distinguish between normal key strokes and chords.
+Hopr is not a chorded keyboard in the traditional sense since the order of the key press and release events is important.

+* Keyboard can be used almost like normal.
+No changes in default keyboard layout or behavior.
+* Any key can be used as a modifier.
+* Any pair of keys can be mapped to a different key or set of keys.
+* Ergonomic key bindings.
+Map common shortcuts such as up-paragraph or delete-word to easy to reach positions.
+Fingers never leave the home row.
+* Layers group common operations together.
+For example, `SPACE` for movement and editing, `S` for entering numbers.
+* Fewer false positives for fast typists than chorded approaches using timers.
+* Reduce stress on the little finger by remapping shift, control, enter etc to the much stronger index finger.

+### Side Effects

+* Key press and release events are not sent until the key is released.
+This gives a slight lag which at first makes the keyboard feel sluggish.
+* Key event order is not preserved.
+For example, Press A, Press B, Release A, Release B will be parsed as Press A, Release A, Press B, Release B
+* There are still some false-positives.
+Further testing is needed to see when and why they occur it if further improvements can be made.
+* Some chords such as `D+DOT` seem more error prone than others.
+Key bindings must be evaluated further.

-### Default Keybindings
+### Default Key bindings
-The current default key bindings are here: [kbdlayout.pdf](doc/kbdlayout.pdf)
+The current default key bindings are here [pdf](doc/kbdlayout.pdf) or here [keybindings.yaml](config/keybindings.yaml).

-The keybindings are split into layers named by the activation keys.
+The key bindings are split into layers named by the activation keys.
 The default key bindings have two activation keys for each layer, one for the left hand and one for the right.
 The symbols or actions on the right hand side are activated by holding the activation key on the left hand side.
 For example, hold D and press J to create a left parenthesis.

 It is possible to create chords using only the left or right hand but most combinations would be very unergonomic.